Fees In Therapy: Summary and Guidelines

 - The sliding scale is a very common and acceptable form of fee arrangement.
 This allows clients to pay what they can afford in a flexible, individually tailored way.
 As with any fee arrangement, therapists should try to clearly articulate, preferably in writing, and agree upon the arrangement.
 The concern with the sliding scale is that it can put therapists and clients in a conflict of interest where clients may have an investment in presenting a scaled down financial picture in order to obtain a lower rate.
 If this negotiation takes place at the beginning of therapy, it can contaminate the therapeutic relationship.
 Some factors, such as retirement investments, upcoming inheritance, etc., cannot be easily factored into the equation of the sliding scale.

 - Therapists should take into account the ethical considerations of fees.
-For a summary of the Codes of Ethics on fees and payment issues, click here.
+Summary of the Codes of Ethics on fees and payment issues

 - The therapist should try to come to a fee agreement as soon as possible after the start of therapy.